anees028/RemBg_python_app/README.md

 ### Using Jupyter Notebook

 1. Open the `RemBg_app.ipynb` notebook
+2. The notebook includes examples using the provided test images
-2. Follow the cells to process your images
+3. Follow the cells to process your images
-3. The notebook provides examples for both single image and batch processing
+4. The notebook provides examples for both single image and batch processing

 ## How It Works